 - Malls.
 Similar to the way that a landlord of an apartment building must maintain their property, the management of the mall must maintain the common areas of the mall.
 This means they must react to and fix dangerous conditions in the mall, such as spills in the food court, loose tiles, or other potential causes of slip and fall accidents.

 - Someone else’s home.
 Slip and fall type accidents sometimes occur at private residences.
 When a guest has been invited onto the property, the owner of the property has a very high responsibility to make sure that it is safe.
-These types of accidents usually happen around pool areas or walkways.
+These types of accidents usually occur around pool areas or walkways.
 Homeowners usually have insurance than can cover slip and falls at their property.

 - Government property.
 Government properties usually have more protection from slip and fall lawsuits than a store or private residence, but that does not mean they do not have to maintain their properties.
 However, slip and falls on government properties are often more difficult to prove than slip and falls at other places.